KolkhozIO/esphome/docs/mqtt_topic_sanitization_options.md

 * The sanitizer body reduces to `for (uint32_t cp : Utf8Range(str))` and a short `if`/`else` classification.
 Invalid sequences raise an iterator error that we can map to `_`.
 * Pros: keeps our own code terse and battle-tested; no locale dependency.
 Cons: adds a new third-party header (but still tiny and easy to audit).

-### 3. Simplify policy: allow every validated non-ASCII code point
+### 3. Simplify policy: keep non-ASCII code points above a cut-off

-* Keep the existing ASCII whitelist, but skip classification altogether for multi-byte sequences—once validation succeeds, append the bytes as-is.【F:esphome/core/helpers.cpp†L372-L379】
+* Keep the existing ASCII whitelist, but only copy multi-byte sequences when their decoded code point lands at or above U+00C0; lower values collapse to underscores.【F:esphome/core/helpers.cpp†L300-L339】
-* This is the absolute minimum code (no lookup tables, no dependency) and mirrors the Python implementation's simple `ord(c) >= 0xC0` check.【F:esphome/helpers.py†L366-L372】
+* This keeps the code tiny (no lookup tables, no dependency) and mirrors the Python implementation's simple `ord(c) >= 0xC0` check.【F:esphome/helpers.py†L366-L373】
-* Trade-off: symbols such as `§` or currency signs remain in topics, which may or may not be acceptable for users expecting strict MQTT naming.
-If that is tolerable, this option is the cleanest.
+* Trade-off: extended ASCII symbols such as `§` or currency signs still collapse to `_`, but Cyrillic and other friendly-name letters remain readable.

 ### 4. Share a compact allow list generated at build time